cctweaker/ESParadox/README.md

 JSON commands:
 {"cmd":number, "scmd":number} - send command/subcommand, read manual
 {"time":"set", "year":2020, "month":7, "day":31, "hour":15, "minute":33} - set date/time
+{"UserID":"0000", "UserPASS":"123456"} - set userid/password for panel login.
+First user is usually 0000 and password is the one you use on the panel for disarming.
+This command can be used in case you don't want to store it in ESP flash memory.
+Data must be sent as text!
+Password can be 4 or 6 characters long.
 {"update":any} - perform update
 {"reset":any} - perform ESP restart
 {"disconnect":any} - log out from Paradox (does a log in immediately)